Things To Do

 Opera Philadelphia embraces innovation and developing opera for the 21st century, and features extraordinary artists, both established and emerging, and gives them the opportunities to create their most imaginative and inspired work.

 $10 tickets with student ID

-This FREE museum and art school tells the stories of American art through its incredible collections, exhibitions, and programs featuring 19th- and 20th-century paintings, sculptures, and works on paper.
+This museum and art school tells the stories of American art through its incredible collections, exhibitions, and programs featuring 19th- and 20th-century paintings, sculptures, and works on paper.
 Photo: B. Krist for VISIT PHILADELPHIA

 This nationally recognized ballet company produces extraordinary performances of a diverse classical and contemporary repertoire at the Academy of Music, an iconic venue on the Avenue of the Arts.

 $10 student rush tickets with valid ID, presented one hour before performance time

 A small, intimate theater managed by the Philadelphia Film Society showing independent, mainstream, and international cinema.

 Climb our iconic building’s famous Rocky steps and explore 200 galleries of art from all around the world.
 We are home to a world-class collection and Philadelphia’s destination for creative play.